project-illium/illium-documentation/docs/overview/smart-contracts.md

 ## Smart Contracts

-From this we can enforce a covenant and start building something that looks like a smart contract (again we are writting this is Go for readability, but in practice this would be written in lurk):
+From this we can enforce a covenant and start building something that looks like a smart contract (again we are writting this is Go for familiarity, but in practice this would be written in lurk):

 ```go
 func Unlock(lockingParams [][]byte, unlockingParams [][]byte, inputIndex int, priv PrivateParams, pub PublicParams) {